mawds/jobrunner/README.md

 myprog -size 40 -age 55
 ```

 Note that we pass the command line as a quoted string to prevent interferance by the shell.
-It's `myprog`'s responsibilty to do something sensible with the output files.
 The ordering of the output command lines is arbitrary.

+Typically myprog will append results to a file.

 An additional syntax element is also supported.
 If multiple files need to be loaded relating to the same experimental unit, then we can do stem expansion: